thetomato0607/SolarPal/README.md

 ---

-**Built with Python, SciPy, Streamlit, and a passion for clean energy systems ⚡**
+**Built with Python, SciPy, Streamlit, and a passion for clean energy systems**

 ---